-- Skin Booster Injecting solutions under the eyes may assist with skin textural improvements under the eyes including reducing crepey-looking dermal textures (crepey under-eye skin).
+- Skin Booster Injecting solutions under the eyes can help with skin textural improvement under the eyes.
+These improvements include reducing crepey-looking under-eye skin.

-- Ask your Cosmetic Doctor for an assessment of your under-eye skin and DO be sure you understand dermal filler injecting risks before proceeding.
+- Ask your Cosmetic Doctor for an assessment of your under-eye skin.
+Be sure that you understand the dermal filler injecting risks before proceeding, as well.

 - So be sure to ask for a customised quote (these prices are general only).

-- In general, under-eye skin boosters cost $450 each treatment and a full face skin booster injecting session costs approximately $950-$1100 each treatment.
+- Generally, under-eye skin boosters cost $450 for each treatment.
+A full face skin booster injecting session costs somewhere between $950-$1,100 each treatment.

 Related treatments for under-eye skin or shadows/dark circles under the eyes (suitable conditions only).

 More about under-eye dermal filler injections.

 Dermal filler cosmetic injecting strategies can help to reduce your under-eye bags.
 They can also alleviate certain types of under-eye shadows, darkness, or minor under-eye fat bulges.